cremedelacremetop/cremedelacreme/README.md

 In addition, we found the same predominant content rating when using the dataset with imputations:

-- Content Rating, grouped by top, possible values for dataset with MFO imputation can be found here: [Content Rating MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_content_rating_top.html)
+- Content Rating, grouped by top, for dataset with MFO imputation: [Content Rating MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/MFO_content_rating_top.html)

-- Content Rating, grouped by top, possible values for dataset with LOCF imputation can be found here: [Content Rating LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_content_rating_top.html)
+- Content Rating, grouped by top, for dataset with LOCF imputation: [Content Rating LOCF](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/LOCF_content_rating_top.html)

 In conclusion, no matter if we are analyzing Top Free, Top selling or Editor choice, the predominant content rating is _Everyone_.

 ##### Country and Top-lists

-Finally, we grouped by country and top-lists, as depicted in the following figure:
+Finally, we grouped by country and top-lists.
+As depicted in the following figure, we found the predominant value is _Everyone_ for all the pairs containing Colombia or USA, _USK: All Ages_ for all pairs with Germany and _All Ages_ for all pairs with Brazil.

 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
 <div id="33e79995-a3f0-4756-8d03-2cbcf2ad3c4e" class="plotly-graph-div" style="height:100%; width:100%;"></div>